 If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off certain features of the AdvanceTrac® system may be beneficial because the wheels are allowed to spin.
 This will restore full engine power and will enhance momentum through the obstacle.

-To switch off the AdvanceTrac® system press the AdvanceTrac® control switch.
-Full features of the AdvanceTrac® system can be restored by pressing the AdvanceTrac® control switch again or by turning off and restarting the engine.
+To switch off the AdvanceTrac® system press the AdvanceTrac® off button.
+Full features of the AdvanceTrac® system can be restored by pressing the AdvanceTrac® off button again or by switching off and restarting the engine.

-If you switch off the AdvanceTrac® system, the "sliding car off" icon icon will illuminate steadily.

-Pressing the AdvanceTrac® control switch again will turn off the "sliding car off" icon.
+If you switch off the AdvanceTrac® system the AdvanceTrac off button will illuminate and the sliding car" icon \P will illuminate steadily.
+Pressing the AdvanceTrac® off button again will turn off the lighted button and the "sliding car" icon \P .

-In R (Reverse), ABS and the engine traction control and brake traction control features will continue to function; however, ESC is disabled.
+In R (Reverse), ABS and the Engine and Brake Traction Control features will continue to function; however, ESC is disabled.